-- All groups discussed the need for more pedestrian-oriented uses and amenities, particularly along Moffett Boulevard.
-Groups highlighted specific ideas for the Moffett area, including more safety, improved traffic-calming measures, better lighting, better landscaping, improved bicycle facilities, more green space (paseos, plazas, parks), and fewer driveways. - Many groups felt that it is essential for new development along Moffett Boulevard to have a unique and interesting architectural character. - Many groups brought up concerns about current and future parking needs for the Moffett area and whether there is a need for street parking (or, alternatively, could most parking be addressed on parcels). - One group suggested the area for this project be expanded to include surrounding neighborhoods to better plan future growth and transitions between the core of Moffett Boulevard and surrounding neighborhoods.
+- Many participants discussed the need for more pedestrian-oriented uses and amenities, particularly along Moffett Boulevard.
+Groups highlighted specific ideas for the Moffett area, including more safety, improved traffic-calming measures, better lighting, better landscaping, improved bicycle facilities, more green space (paseos, plazas, parks), and fewer driveways. - Many participants felt that it is essential for new development along Moffett Boulevard to have a unique and interesting architectural character. - Many participants brought up concerns about current and future parking needs for the Moffett area and whether there is a need for street parking (or, alternatively, could most parking be addressed on parcels). - Some participants suggested the area for this project be expanded to include surrounding neighborhoods to better plan future growth and transitions between the core of Moffett Boulevard and surrounding neighborhoods. - Many survey respondents expressed a desire to require ground-floor retail and commercial uses, including community-serving uses such as grocery stores, coffee shops, restaurants, and community-serving businesses.
+Some participants expressed concerns with mandatory requirements due to the economic challenges of getting new retail and commercial uses established. - Many respondents desired more paseos, pocket parks, and green spaces integrated into the development.
+There was an interest in high-quality architectural design to maintain neighborhood character and concerns about large setbacks and the need for more active street frontage. - Several respondents requested traffic-calming measures, such as roundabouts instead of stop signs or traffic lights.
+There was also an emphasis on ensuring adequate infrastructure (schools, water, power) be in place before increasing density in the area.